fercsi/ansible-playground/README.md

 Using a single command:

 ```
-ssh root@$(docker inspect -f '{{.NetworkSettings.Networks.ansible_default.IPAddress}}' ansible)
+ssh root@$(docker inspect -f '{{.NetworkSettings.Networks.ansible_default.IPAddress}}' controller)
 ```

 ## Using the playground

-Using the  default configuration,  you can easily  access all  the hosts from the server (without entering a password):
+Using the  default configuration,  you can easily  access all  the hosts from the controller (without entering a password):

 ```
 ssh host1
 ```

 This  is important  for  ansible to  connect easily  to  them.
-To  check whether  ansible  can also  connect  to  all  of  the hosts  defined  in `/etc/ansible/hosts`  (this  is   configured  automatically  during  the initialization of the ansible server):
+To  check whether ansible  can also  connect to  all of the  hosts defined  in the inventory  -  `/etc/ansible/hosts`  (this  is  configured  automatically during the initialization of the ansible server):

 ```